Embird Embroidery Software

 Category A) - Elements

-Kind - select the type of net.
+Kind - Specifies the specific type of net structure.

 Category B) - Shapes

-Kind - select the type of net.
+Kind - Specifies the specific type of net structure.

 Category C) - Fractals

-Kind - select the type of net.
+Kind - Specifies the specific type of fractal net.

 Mesh - Fractal mode